WeirdMidas/SkySceneAddon/README.md

 "The challenge of modernity is to live without illusions, without becoming disillusioned."
 ## Modern and user-friendly memory management

-A memory management module for Android devices.
+A modern memory and I/O management module for Android platforms.
+A complete focus on modernity and efficiency, with nothing outdated, hacked, tricked, or otherwise inconsistencies due to unfounded dev recommendations.
 SkyScene is based on the idea of ​​this module here: https://developer.aliyun.com/article/1230689.

 ---

 > [RECOMMENDATION!]
-> We recommend using the [ARTv3](https://github.com/WeirdMidas/ARTv3) module if you want Android Runtime optimizations to improve how apps use memory.
-This is just a suggestion; after all, SkyScene only supports core management optimizations, not Runtime-related ones.
+> We recommend using the [Basic Cleaner](https://github.com/WeirdMidas/BasicCleaner) If you want a complete organization and cleaning of your system, along with that, the Android Runtime optimizations will be "complete".

 ---

 ## ⭐ Features

 - Pure memory management optimization, it does not contain any other placebo or anything that current Androids no longer use or are deprecated or outdated.
-Contains only modern optimizations and improvements for recent Android devices, with backward compatibility and optimizations for older devices
+Contains only modern optimizations and improvements for recent Android devices, with backward compatibility and optimizations for older devices.
+Depending on the SOC's memory availability, follow two different strategies for each:
+  - **Lowmem**: Follow the "Free memory is waste, but used unnecessarily is also waste" strategy.
+Instead of following the "Google-like" behavior, SkyScene aims to make lowmem devices use RAM as efficiently as possible, considering their limitations.
+They cannot leave unused data in memory; they need space for continuous allocation tasks due to their extreme limitations.
+Prioritizing multitasking on these devices as much as possible.
+  - **High Perf**: Follow the "Google-like" strategy, the famous "free memory is waste."
+Allowing high-perf devices to extract the maximum from their memory capacity, the only thing they need to worry about is their resource allocation capacity.
+It prioritizes a balance between multitasking and maximum fluidity.
 - The module can avoid background interruption by modifying the memory management mechanism (lmk, psi), providing four optimized forms of these mechanisms that the user can choose when installing the module, as follows:
   - **lmkd psi**: Uses the psi form mentioned by Google, making it closer to a 'complete replacement for minfree' as Google tries to integrate it, lmkd psi comes with optimizations that allow it to become more accurate, even on devices with less memory, recognizing thresholds more accurately and respecting the user above all.
 PSI will work so that it will respect the user's multitasking as much as it can
   - **lmkd minfree**: Minfree will work like the classic minfree from old lmk, but with many more thresholds, and even watermark checking is included.
 As said, lmkd minfree will work in a way that it tries to keep the device out of OOM situations as much as possible, it is like a guard that does not let the client get into too much danger
   - **lmkd minfree + psi**: Combining the minfree + psi strategy, with this form of management, it can be said that lmkd comes closest to an "ideal" form of app killing, because it has the protection of minfree with the scalability of psi, allowing the user to have the benefits of both lmkds working simultaneously without leaning towards either side
   - **old lmk**: For devices with the old lmk via driver, such as devices with Android below 10.
 They will also receive optimizations that will be designed to keep as much data in memory as possible, before deciding to kill something.
 Also included is the ability for the user to choose to use the old lmk or lmkd if they are on Android 10+ and still have the old lmk driver
 - It also includes the differentiation between "lowmem vs high performance" devices, where both vary in their optimizations, which are:
-  - **Lowmem (4gb or less)**: In lowmem devices, LMK becomes more tolerant and relies more on reclaim, where it tends to kill processes based on whether reclaim can save in moments of memory pressure.
+  - **Lowmem**: In lowmem devices, LMK becomes more tolerant and relies more on reclaim, where it tends to kill processes based on whether reclaim can save in moments of memory pressure.
 If it cannot, LMK kills based on how much the system is under pressure, having a critical limit where it kills more aggressively
-  - **High Perf (6gb or more)**: Less tolerant to stalls, if they occur, it tends to kill more aggressively.
+  - **High Perf**: Less tolerant to stalls, if they occur, it tends to kill more aggressively.
 This difference may be weak with lowmem devices, but due to the larger amount of memory in high perf devices, this type of device ends up relying more on its ability to allocate memory than on "unpredictable things".
 This means that high perf devices tend to rely more on their amount of memory, allowing it to be used in its entirety
 - There are also additional flags that improve the behavior of lmk depending on the version of Android, kernel or ROM, which are:
   - **New Strategy (lmkd + android 13+)**: Uses all metrics equally, prioritizing usability across processes.
 Based on this, lmkd begins to make decisions with greater accuracy and significantly lower false positives, allowing lmkd to be proactive and adaptive as needed
   - **No-batching (old lmk)**: On OnePlus devices or with the most up-to-date LMK driver, they come built-in with "quick decision", but we don't need that, we have more precision by optimizing the LMK driver with a focus on retaining data than using these mechanisms
   - **Use lmk's oom_reaper instead of the VM's (old lmk)**: Prioritize the use of the lmk driver's oom_reaper over the VM subsystem's, allowing heap memory release to be more efficient and consistent with the behavior of these devices
-- And based on improving the management of background processes, we can't forget to optimize memory recycling threads, which is simple: we'll prohibit them from running on the eighth core, and we'll also create a "hierarchy" for this recycling, where kswapd is the first to be called, and the kcompactd and oom_reaper threads don't need immediate latency, allowing them to give space to kswapd.
-If it can't meet demand, kcompactd is given space to compact continuous memory and oom_reaper to quickly free up heap memory from dead processes.
-This generally reduces congestion and power consumption
+- Abandon the old hierarchy solution we created.
+Follow a new proposal for memory management threads.
+Synchronize all threads, allowing them all to work with the same weight and, in turn, together.
+Furthermore, improve thread scheduling and ensure that they cannot use prime cores, only small cores (in the case of SOCs with six small cores) or both small and big cores.
+This eliminates the need for prime cores, avoiding wasted power even on devices with two prime cores, allowing swapping to perform with above-average efficiency
 - It also includes optimizations on how many background processes the system can allow.
 Depending on the amount of memory on the device, the number of cached/background processes can scale, following this style:
   - **2GB** can have up to **32** cached/background apps instead of **24**
   - **3GB/4GB** can have up to **64** cached/background apps instead of **32**